purplesyringa/site/blog/webp-the-webpage-compression-format/index.md

 Data length: 45604
 ```

 That's a good start.
 It's already 2x smaller than gzip.
-In fact, it's smaller than bzip2 at `49764` bytes!
+It's even smaller than bzip2 at `49764` bytes!

 ### Shenanigans

 We can, however, do better by applying WebP-specific tricks.

-For one thing, using a *wide* image with a row-major order means that 16x16 blocks contain bytes from far away (the first 16 consecutive pixels are from the first 16 KiB of input, the next ones are from the next 16 KiB of input).
+For one thing, using a *wide* image with a row-major order means that 16x16 blocks contain bytes from far away (the first 16 consecutive pixels are from the first 16 KiB of input, and the next ones are from the following 16 KiB of input).
 Let's use a tall image instead.

 ```rust
 // Umm...
 Nx16383?